Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 c 1 2 3
 ```

 #### Q36.
-Pick correct representation of doctest for function in Python.
+Pick the correct representation of doctest for a function in Python.

 - [ ] A